104 N Trinity, Decatur TX 76234 (940) 627-4427

 A move can be a major undertaking.
 Take a good look at your current lifestyle and

 consider the future.
-Will you need extra space for a home office, a child, or perhaps a
+Will you need extra space for a home office, a child, or

-home a few years down the road.
+larger home a few years down the road.

 #11 Proceed quickly

 When you’re ready to buy, act.
 Good properties sell.
-This is especially true given the
+This is especially true given

 Technology works to your advantage.
 Many Realtors® now have personalized